 Stories: Each topic includes an engaging story, written for children, and designed to explain and tell about that topic.
 The stories are provided in the form of Google Slide Shows, and are nicely illustrated.
 Parents may prefer to use a tablet to read and discuss the stories, while sitting with their children on the couch, or they may show the story on a large screen.
 Older children may prefer to read the stories independently.

 Unit Study Journal: Each student is invited to build a Unit Study Journal for each school year.
 For each topic studied, invite children to write, type or dictate the ideas they wish to remember.
-Each unit study comes with its own Digital Interactive Notebook for students to use.
+Each unit study comes with its own Digital Unit Study Journal for students to use.